Are VR headsets safe for the eye?

 VR introduces a new kind of screen time.
 But let’s understand what Ophthalmology in Dubai has to say.
-Though VR, meaning virtual reality, is not new, the phrase as we understand it today was first used in the early 1980s.
+Though VR, meaning virtual reality, is not new, the phrase as we know it today was first used in the early 1980s.
 But only now has it been affordable for a larger audience.

 Today, when we refer to “virtual reality,” we mean a dynamic, three-dimensional environment made possible by the advent of computers.
 Users may engage with this environment while inside and explore it, giving the impression that they are mentally and physically there.